Nicaragua’s Turbulent & Fascinating Political History

 DAY 09: LEÓN – LEÓN VIEJO – GRANADA

 Transfer south to the shores of Lake Managua at the base of the smoking Momotombo Volcano to visit the UNESCO World Patrimony site of León Viejo.
 The original site of León was abandoned in 1609 after years of colonial government corruption and volcanic eruptions and not rediscovered until 1967.
 Today it is a park and archeological site and the perfect place to examine Nicaragua’s troubled beginnings as a Spanish colonial province.
 Transfer to colonial Granada for lodging at selected Hotel in Granada.

 DAY 10: GRANADA

 Breakfast and private morning tour of historic Granada, founded in 1524, with visits to principle sites of historical significance like the San Francisco Convent, once a garrison for the occupying army of North American William Walker in the 1850’s, then a base for the US Marines during their occupation, the convent is an indigenous art museum today.
 Other visits to trace the history of William Walker who proclaimed himself president of Nicaragua in Granada in 1856, in an attempt to annex Nicaragua to the United States, before being defeated by combined Central American forces.
 Afternoon at leisure.
-Lodging at the Hotel Plaza Colón.
+Lodging at selected Hotel.